agentize/langstate/packages/python-lib/README.md

-# Khandhas
+# LangState

-A Python library for khandhas application with support for development and production modes.
+A Python library for langstate application with support for development and production modes.

 ## Features